Aras Valley campaign: Background

-Prior to the 2020 Nagorno-Karabakh war, the disputed region of Nagorno-Karabakh, with its ethnic Armenian majority, was a de jure part of Azerbaijan, but was de facto held in its entirety by the self-proclaimed Republic of Artsakh, which is supported by Armenia.
+The disputed region of Nagorno-Karabakh, with its ethnic Armenian majority, was a de jure part of Azerbaijan, but was de facto held almost entirely by the self-proclaimed Republic of Artsakh, which is supported by Armenia.
 On 20 February 1988, the Soviet of the Nagorno-Karabakh Autonomous Oblast passed a resolution requesting transfer of the oblast from the Azerbaijan SSR to the Armenia SSR; Azerbaijan rejected the request several times.
 Following the revoking of Nagorno-Karabakh's autonomous status, a referendum was held on 10 December 1991 in the region; it was boycotted by the Azerbaijani population which then constituted around 22.8%: 99.8% voted in favor.
 Both Armenia and Azerbaijan then became fully independent of the Soviet Union in 1991.

 The First Nagorno-Karabakh War resulted in the displacement of 750,000 Azerbaijanis overall, with roughly 600,000 of them being from Nagorno-Karabakh and the seven surrounding districts, which were majority-Azeri, essentially cleansing all of the occupied territories from its Azerbaijani inhabitants.
 Similarly, 353,000 Armenians had to flee from Azerbaijan.
 The war ended with a ceasefire in 1994, with the Republic of Artsakh controlling most of the Nagorno-Karabakh region, as well as the surrounding districts of Agdam, Jabrayil, Fuzuli, Kalbajar, Qubadli, Lachin and Zangilan of Azerbaijan.

-For three decades, multiple violations of the ceasefire had occurred, the most serious incidents prior to the 2020 Nagorno-Karabakh war being the 2016 Nagorno-Karabakh clashes.
+For three decades, multiple violations of the ceasefire had occurred, the most serious incidents prior to the Second Nagorno-Karabakh War being a four-day escalation in 2016.
 Long-standing international mediation attempts to create a peace process were initiated by the OSCE Minsk Group in 1994, with the interrupted Madrid Principles being the most recent iteration.
 While it is unclear how the present inhabitants of the area want to administer the territory, surveys indicate that they do not want to be part of Azerbaijan.
 In August 2019, in an unprecedented declaration in favour of unification, the Armenian Prime Minister, Nikol Pashinyan, visited Nagorno-Karabakh, stating, "Artsakh is Armenia, full stop".

 Skirmishes occurred on the border between Armenia and Azerbaijan in July 2020.
 Thousands of Azerbaijanis demonstrated for war against Armenia in response, with Turkey propagandising in support of Azerbaijan.